 The fund is open to eligible researchers from across the world.
 The programme will make a maximum of three awards per funding cycle, each of up to US$100,000.
 Research projects should be one year in duration.

 Proposals will first be screened on the basis of the originality and scientific quality of the project.
 A shortlist of proposals will then be assessed by an independent, expert panel on the basis of all four of the criteria below.
 The panel will be made up of internationally renowned researchers in human microbiota from across the world.
 Panel members will review proposals individually ahead of a meeting of the full panel to discuss the merits of shortlisted proposals in detail.
 The panel will then decide which proposals to fund.
 Nature Portfolio and Yakult employees will have no influence over funding decisions.

 Proposals will be assessed against the following criteria:

-- Potential impact
+- Potential scientific and social impact

-- Quality of the applicant/team
+- Quality of the applicant/team and value for money

-Awards will be announced by March 2019.
+The grants will be announced by April 2023.